nrs-org/novelslop/content/vol_01/chap_08.typ

   collaborating with B-san, so I'm somewhat intrigued.
 Oh, you know her?"

+  // this is not canon to pjescape chat sadge
-  Himeno Sena 2 was somewhat much more obscure than Himeno Sena 1, hence being the second challenge Uta had for Mona.
-If Mona knew her, she would actually be impressed.
+  B-san was somewhat much more obscure than A-san, hence she was picked as the second challenge Uta had for Mona.
+If Mona knew her, Uta would actually be impressed.

   Mona nodded.